Teaching Kids About Love In Our Homes

-With all the messages about love in the media in the days leading up to Valentine’s Day, how about a little refresher course on love for parents and teachers?
+With all the messages about love on TV and in social media in the days leading up to Valentine’s Day, how about a little refresher course on love for parents and teachers?
 Here are three simple things to consider as you think about teaching kids about love in our homes, day in and day out.

 I can still remember how I once said a wrong and hurtful thing.
 Back when cameras needed film, I had a new roll, and curious little fingers pulled it completely out exposing it to light.
 I couldn’t believe it!
 My new roll of film, ruined!
 I yelled at the children and made them all cry… over a $3 roll of film.
 Looking back, I still feel bad about what I said.
 I deeply regret the injured spirit of a curious little girl who merely wondered what would happen if you pulled that thing out of its little canister.